 Design of nanomaterials for catalysis

 Nanostructured materials have been extensively utilized as catalysts.
-By controlling the size, composition (bimetallic, trimetallic, metal/metal oxide), morphology (facet) and nanostructures (core-shell particle), one can fine tune surface adsorption energetics, cooperative interaction and reactivity to meet the stringent requirements of selectivity and activity.
-Since heterogeneous catalysis is surface sensitive, surface plays the key role in the performance of catalysts.
-We have demonstrated the control of exposed surface by following means:
+By controlling the size, composition (bimetallic, trimetallic, metal/metal oxide), morphology (facet), and nanostructures (core-shell particle), one can fine-tune surface adsorption energetics, cooperative interaction, and reactivity to meet the stringent requirements of selectivity and activity.
+Since heterogeneous catalysis is surface sensitive, surface plays a key role in the performance of catalysts.
+We have demonstrated the control of exposed surfaces by the following means:

 • Synthesis of bimetallic core-shell structured nanoparticles where the electronic structures of the shell can be altered by the core through ligand or strain effect.

-• Synthesis of metal@metal oxide core-shell nanoparticles where the thin oxide shell enhancing the performance of metal nanoparticles.
+• Synthesis of metal@metal oxide core-shell nanoparticles where the thin oxide shell enhances the performance of metal nanoparticles.

-Within this thrust, the group currently works on the well-define the metal-on-metal core-shell bimetallic catalyst for selective CO2 hydrogenation.
-Our research interest here is to base on ligand effect in the design and understanding of catalytic systems (e.g., bimetallic core-shell nanoparticles) that promote both activity and selectivity of CO2 conversion to important chemicals.
+Within this thrust, the group currently works on the well-defined metal-on-metal core-shell bimetallic catalyst for selective CO2 hydrogenation.
+Our research interest here is to base on the ligand effect in the design and understanding of catalytic systems (e.g., bimetallic core-shell nanoparticles) that promote both activity and selectivity of CO2 conversion to important chemicals.
 Direct methanol synthesis, reverse water-gas shift, and CO2 Fischer-Tropsch process are some examples.

 In situ TEM study of dynamics in catalyst structures under reactive environments

-Bimetallic nanocatalysts are proven to be very effective in boosting the performance with the optimized surface structure and composition.
-Utilizing in situ environmental TEM (ETEM), we investigate the structure and composition relationship of bimetallic nanocatalysts under variable-temperature and chemical reactive environments to gain the fundamental understanding on restructuring and other dynamic processes.
+Bimetallic nanocatalysts are proven to be very effective in boosting performance with the optimized surface structure and composition.
+Utilizing in situ environmental TEM (ETEM), we investigate the structure and composition relationship of bimetallic nanocatalysts under variable-temperature and chemically reactive environments to gain a fundamental understanding of restructuring and other dynamic processes.
 The in situ data are then used for the optimization of catalyst processing conditions for maximized catalytic activity, selectivity, and stability.

 In situ liquid TEM (flow cell) technology

-Recent development of liquid flow cell technology and other in situ methods have enabled us to study the growth of nanoparticle and chemical reactions in liquid using TEM with real-time quantitative data for analyzing the kinetics of chemical and electrochemical processes at nanoscale.
-Current projects include the use of liquid flow cell and electrochemical cell to understand fundamentals of particle growth and transformation.
+The recent development of liquid flow cell technology and other in situ methods have enabled us to study the growth of nanoparticle and chemical reactions in liquid using TEM with real-time quantitative data for analyzing the kinetics of chemical and electrochemical processes at nanoscale.
+Current projects include the use of liquid flow cells and electrochemical cells to understand the fundamentals of particle growth and transformation.
 Such information is important for the design of solution-based synthesis of electrocatalyst for high activity and stability.

 Density functional theory (DFT) calculations